sshastry/queenslogic/readme.md

 92
 ```

-As expected, the logic monad traversed the search tree differently from the list monad.
+As expected, the logic monad traversed the search space differently from the list monad.
 Looking at the output from the list monad, we can see that the solutions were produced in lexicographic order.
 This corresponds to the fact that the list monad traversed the search space using depth first traversal.
 See [here](http://cs.nyu.edu/courses/spring03/G22.2560-001/nondet.html) for a discussion of the search spaces associated to nondeterministic algorithms.

 Now, since the list monad traversal was so easy to understand, might we obtain a similarly simple description of the logic monad traveral?
 Not that I could tell.